toxyl/ossh/README.md

 If there is still no match oSSH will simply return `{{ .Command }}: command not found`.

 ## Sync Server
 oSSH nodes can only sync if both nodes added the other to their config.
 Each instance will report its stats/data to all nodes it is allowed to sync with.
-As a consequence each node only knows of itself and its defined neighbors.
+As a consequence, each node only knows of itself and its defined neighbors.
 Data sync between nodes is handled by a custom TCP sync server.
 Assuming you have nodes running on `192.168.0.10`, `192.168.0.20` and `192.168.0.30`, the config could look like this (remember to restart the oSSH nodes after adjusting the config):

 ### Node 1 (`192.168.0.10`)
 ```yaml